gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    The DTLS Connection ID SHOULD NOT be negotiated (Section 9 of
    {{I-D.ietf-tls-dtls13}}).
-If DTLS 1.3 is used, the length field MUST be included and a 16 bit sequence number SHOULD be used.
+If DTLS 1.3 is used, the length field MUST be included and a 16-bit sequence number SHOULD be used.

 ## DTLS Connection Handling

-   The DTLS connection MUST be established at the beginning of the SCTP association and be terminated when the SCTP association is terminated, (i.e. there's only one DTLS connection within one association).
+   The DTLS connection MUST be established at the beginning of the SCTP association and be terminated when the SCTP association is terminated, (i.e., there's only one DTLS connection within one association).
 A DTLS connection MUST NOT span multiple SCTP associations.

    As it is required to establish the DTLS connection at the beginning of the SCTP association, either of the peers should never send any SCTP user messages that are not protected by DTLS.
-So the case that an endpoint receives data that is not either DTLS messages on Stream 0 or protecetd user messages in the form of a sequence of DTLS Records on any stream is a protocol violation.
+So, the case that an endpoint receives data that is not either DTLS messages on Stream 0 or protected user messages in the form of a sequence of DTLS Records on any stream is a protocol violation.
 The receiver MAY terminate the SCTP association due to this protocol violation.